DruniOrlov/druniorlov/README.md

 Here are some ideas to get you started:

-- ### I’m currently working on some my pet prijects
+- ### I’m currently working on some my pet projects

 - ### I’m currently learning:
     + Dart for my pet project mobile app